 FORMER R&AW Chief and a self-proclaimed and also widely acclaimed friend of Kashmir, A.S.
 Dullat’s book ‘Spy Chronicles’, written together with former ISI chief Gen Asad Durrani, saw a high profile launch in Delhi’s Claridges Hotel on May 23, 2018.
 The proverbial Lutyen’s gang graced the event to its full.
 From retired Generals and Ambassadors to young scholars, everyone with an interest in Kashmir showed up.
 I was passing through Delhi and Shujaat had flown in from Srinagar to make it to the event.
 Former Prime Minister Dr Manmohan Singh, former President Hamid Ansari, Dr Farooq Abdullah, BJP’s estranged leader Yashwant Sinha, Congress leader Kapil Sibbal and former National Security Advisor Shivshankar Menon took the podium.
 This made a perfect anti-Modi gang, as described by a section of TV channels, caught in one frame.

-After the last speaker finished speaking from the podium, Barkha Dutt opened the floor for discussion.
-Since the event had already run way behind the schedule, Barkha made strict rules: only three questions from the floor and no subsequent discussion.
+After the last speaker finished speaking, Barkha Dutt opened the floor for discussion.
+Since the event had already run behind the schedule, Barkha made strict rules: only three questions from the floor and no subsequent discussion.
 After such a stimulating discussion, almost half of the guests had their hands in the air making it difficult for the moderator to pick only three of them.
 Shujaat didn’t wait for the moderator to decide.
 He knew it wasn’t going to happen that way.
-He just stood up, pointing at the logistic support boy to come with a microphone, and started speaking.
+He just stood up, pointing at the logistic support person to come with a microphone, and started speaking.
 The noise settled down in less than a minute and Shujaat was audible enough to everyone.
-He recounted a number of events between 2014 and 2018 to acknowledge the view of speakers that the Modi regime has ‘pushed Kashmiris to the wall’ and allegedly hurt Kashmir’s compact with India.
+He recounted a number of events between 2014 and 2018 to acknowledge the view of speakers that the Modi regime has ‘pushed Kashmiris to the wall’ and allegedly hurt Kashmir’s compact with rest of India.
 Then he asked a critical question: did Modi invent the whole thing entirely?
 No, he said loudly.
 All the people who had just enjoyed a good bashing of the Modi government began to look at Shujaat with awe and exclamation.
-“Yes, I agree, Modi has pushed Kashmiris to the wall, but where exactly Kashmiris were before Modi arrived”, he asked.
+“Yes, I agree, Modi has pushed Kashmiris to the wall, but where exactly did Kashmiris stand before Modi arrived”, he asked.
 Addressing Dr Manmohan Singh, Kapil Sibal, and Shivshankar Menon, he said Modi is just taking forward the Kashmir envelope from where the Congress-led Governments had left.
 He held out a mirror to Congress with a number of events and opportunities they wasted over the decades, a number of wrong policies with which they made the Kashmir story complex.
-“New doesn’t have a Kashmir policy”, he lamented as he went on to argue, “if you don’t accept and recognize problem then you are less likely to solve it and more likely to blame each other as you change sides on the floor (of Parliament)”.
-Kapil Sibal wanted to respond but the audience seemed more in confirmation with Shujaat.
-A few minutes ago several hands were jostling to make case for a question or observation but now it looked like most felt that their questions have been asked, observations made.
+“New Delhi doesn’t have a Kashmir policy”, he lamented as he went on to argue, “if you don’t accept and recognize problem then you are less likely to solve it and more likely to blame each other as you change sides on the floor (of Parliament)”.
+Kapil Sibal wanted to respond but the audience seemed more in confirmation with Shujaat and less interested in Congress leader’s counter.
+A few minutes ago several hands were jostling to make case for a question or observation but now it looked like most felt that their questions have already been asked and observations made by Shujaat.
 It didn’t end here.